ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The Order Preserving Minimal Perfect Hash Map (OPMPHM), used to speed up the lookups, got optimized and a benchmark was added, thanks to Kurt Micheli
+- Added a script that calculates the complexity of configuration settings based on their specification, thanks to Anton Hößl
 - `kdb ls` now has `-0` option (needed for Web UI)

 ## Other News